 Pasta machine is a good help in kitchen especially if you want to make pasta very often.
 Generally there are the instructions in the

 package but here we'd give you some cooking secrets derived from our experience.

 Pasta machine helps you not only in rolling but also in cutting egg pasta.

 At first you have to set the machine rollers to the widest setting.
 Sprinkle with flour both rollers and the dough to avoid sticking.
 Flatten the dough slightly and fold it in thirds or in quarters.
 Continue rolling and folding several times (8-10 times).
 Be careful to flour rollers and the dough if necessary.

 To flatten and roll the dough, narrow the rollers by one notch.
 Feed the dough strip through.
 Now you mustn't fold the strip.
 Narrow the rollers by one notch and feed the strip through again.
 Keep on with rolling and narrowing the rollers by one notch until the dough strip is thin enough to be cut.
 Be careful to avoid sticking.

 Spread the strip on a lightly floured work surface and sprinkle with flour.
 Let dry for 15-20 minutes in order to avoid sticking in the next steps.

-If you want more details look at the video on our blog we posted on Thursday, March 25th, 2010.
+If you want more details look at the video on youtube we posted on Thursday, March 25th, 2010.
 We made this video to show a step in making Bolognese lasagna: how to roll and cut green pasta